 A perceived low value in taking their birds to the veterinarian is many times a culprit.
 Ignoring preventative well-bird exams can be seen as a form of procrastination, but as we all know the more we procrastinate things the worse things can get.
 The low value or the low urgency perceived will only make the actual monetary and time cost more.

 Money is another reason why many bird owners do not take their pet birds to the veterinarian.
 A basic pet bird insurance plan and taking a bit of time can reduce the future monetary and time cost that will inevitably come, as long as the pet bird owner is proactive in these things.

 Lack of effort and lack of care go hand in hand.
 Many times bird owners just neglect the little birds and leave them in cages.
 It may be unlikely that these bird owners take their birds to the veterinarian.
-Two more reasons include the fear of bird veterinarians (or a distrust) and looking into alternatives.
-The fear and distrust towards bird veterinarians comes from bird owners now researching and deciding for themselves what is best for their bird’s health.
+Two more reasons include the fear of bird veterinarians (or distrust) and looking into alternatives.
+The fear and distrust towards bird veterinarians come from bird owners now researching and deciding for themselves what is best for their bird’s health.

 Why it is important to take your bird to a vet

 Knowing how to choose an avian vet is the easy part.
 Going to a parrot veterinarian is the task at hand we should focus on.
 It is recommended that pet bird owners in all stages, whether you just bought one or have had one for 70 years.
 A bird veterinarian can do a few of the following things: check the conditions of your feathered friend’s cage and general environment, let you know about normal or abnormal bird behavior, remove parasites that can be transmitted to humans, offer nutritional advice, and finally to prevent diseases that may occur throughout your avian friend’s lifetime (remember it is better to be proactive to preemptively avoid diseases).